simranagarwal54/PracticeProblems/README.md

 6. A sorted array A[ ] with distinct elements is rotated at some unknown point, the task is to find the minimum element in it.
 Expected Time Complexity: O(log n)

+7. Kandane's Algorithm: Given an array containing both negative and positive integers.
+Find the contiguous sub-array with maximum sum.